Charming Charlottetown, PEI Self-Guided Walking Tour

 by Trudy Wendelin, L.Ac

 The best way to learn about Charlottetown is by taking the historic and waterfront walking tours.
 The Visitor Centre offers maps, showing the walking tours: historic on red lines and waterfront on green.
-These walking tours reveal that there is much more to Charlottetown than Anne of Green Gables and the “Birthplace of the Canadian Confederation.”
+These walking tours reveal that there is much more to the island than Anne of Green Gables.
 I spent many days at this seaport as an Acupuncturist-at-Sea.
-So, I love sharing about how to enjoy a Charlottetown PEI walking tour.
-Plus, Prince Edward Island is referred to as “Canada’s Food Island,” so I include delicious foodie options.
+Plus, I love sharing tips on how to enjoy a Charlottetown, PEI walking tour.
+Prince Edward Island is referred to as “Canada’s Food Island.”
+So, I include delicious foodie options.

 IMG_3036